Cab 20 Band on Shark Tank

 |Cab20 is the First and Only Band to|

-With all the talented bands out there, how could the producer's ever decide on which Band will be the very first ever to appear on the Shark Tank?
-In Tom's case He was good friends with someone who was also good friends with the executive producer for the Shark Tank Show.
-Callaham sent in a Video of Cab 20 directly to Clay Newbill the executive of the Shark Tank Show, and soon after they met for a cup of coffee.
+With all the talented bands out there, how could the producer's decide on what Band will be the very first ever to appear on the Shark Tank?
+In Tom's case, He was good friends with someone who's also good friends with the executive producer for the Shark Tank Show.
+Callaham sent in a Video of Cab 20 directly to Clay Newbill the executive of the Shark Tank Show, and soon after met for a cup of coffee.

 Tom was successful in convincing Clay of basically marrying a Music Crowd Funding Campaign with the power of television's most famous Angel Investors.
-The potential to create an instant fan base for Cab20 was huge.
-Because of the royalty fees associated with all Shark Tank Contestants whether they get a deal or not, this would become a win/win deal.
+The potential to create an instant fan base for Cab20 was huge motivation.
+Because of the royalty fees associated with all Shark Tank Contestants whether they get a deal or not, this would become a win/win deal for all parties involved.

 Tom Callaham and the Cab 20 Band came into the Shark Tank looking for a $200,000.00 investment in exchange for a 20% equity stake in the Band.
 He's been working with the lead singer Bert Hoover for the past few years developing their unique sound.
-The Sharks like the music but Tom's deal does not include publishing rights which seemed to turn them off rather fast.
+The Sharks like the music but Tom's deal doesn't include publishing rights which seemed to turn the investors off rather fast.